TIBCOSoftware/snappydata/README.md

 snappy> run './quickstart/scripts/twitter_streaming_query.sql';
 ```

 ### Getting Started with Spark API

 SnappyContext is the main entry point for SnappyData extensions to Spark.
 A SnappyContext extends Spark's [SQLContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.SQLContext) to work with Row and Column tables.
 Any DataFrame can be managed as a SnappyData table and any table can be accessed as a DataFrame.
 This is similar to [HiveContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.hive.HiveContext) and it integrates the SQLContext functionality with the SnappyData store.
-Similarly, SnappyStreamingContext is an entry point for SnappyData extensions to Spark streaming and it extends Spark's [Streaming Context](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.streaming.StreamingContext).
+Similarly, SnappyStreamingContext is an entry point for SnappyData extensions to Spark Streaming and it extends Spark's [Streaming Context](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.streaming.StreamingContext).

 Applications typically submit Jobs to SnappyData and do not explicitly create a SnappyContext or SnappyStreamingContext.
 These jobs are the primary mechanism to interact with SnappyData using the Spark API.
 A job implements either SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.